JonScott20/JonScott20.github.io/projects/battleship.md

 This was by far my favorite part of the whole class.

-The class was then given the opportunity to create a player to compete in an optional tournament against the rest of the players in the class for additional credit.
-Of 105 people in two sections of the class, only around 30 people qualified to compete in the tournament.
+The class was then given the opportunity to create a player to compete in an optional tournament against the rest of the students in the class for additional credit.
+Of 105 students in two sections of the class, only around 30 people qualified to compete in the tournament.
 The image below is how I ranked among those who qualifed.
 My username is Jscott24, highlighted green.
 The instructor joined in the fun too - his username was kmammen, highlighted blue.

 [Battleship Tournament Results](https://jonscott20.github.io/Files/Images/Project4Tournament.png)